KFAY

-KFAY (1030 AM, "NewsTalk 1030") is a radio station serving the Fayetteville, Arkansas, area with a News/talk radio format.
+KFAY (1030 AM, "NewsTalk 1030") is a radio station serving the Fayetteville, Arkansas, area with a news/talk format.
 It is under ownership of Cumulus Media.
-1030 AM is a United States clear-channel frequency, on which WBZ in Boston is the dominant Class A station.
+The station's frequency, 1030 AM, is a United States clear-channel frequency, on which WBZ in Boston is the dominant Class A station.

 KFAY originally signed on as KGRH 1450 kHz, licensed to Fayetteville.
 It later changed callsign to KHOG and moved to 1440 kHz.
 KHOG programmed a top-40 format in the 1970s.
-KHOG moved from 1440 kHz to 1030 kHz frequency in the mid-1980s under the ownership of Demaree Media.
+KHOG moved from 1440 kHz to 1030 kHz frequency in the mid-1980s under the ownership of Broadcast Associates.
+KHOG, however, was only on the more powerful 1030 signal for less than three years.
+Broadcast Associates was late to get FM signals for its stations and ultimately decided to exit the Fayetteville market.
+Demaree Media, which owned crosstown KFAY 1250 and KKEG 92.1, arranged a deal to acquire 1030, sending KFAY there.
+KHOG went to 1250 and was sent to a religious broadcaster who took over the station and rechristened it KOFC.